Board and care homes — the smaller, more personal option

 Levels of Care Explained

-Here's where the system gets confusing, and I'm going to be honest about that.
-The terminology is intentionally unclear.
+The terminology in this space is deliberately confusing.
 Different states use different words.
 Medicare has different definitions than Medicaid.
 Insurance companies have their own categories.
-It's deliberately complicated, possibly because if families understood what they were actually paying for and what they weren't covered for, someone in the system would face difficult questions.
+If families clearly understood what they were paying for and what they weren't covered for, someone in the system would face difficult questions.

 Skilled nursing care means there are licensed nurses on staff and a doctor overseeing care.
 Someone with a medical degree is responsible for your parent's treatment.
 This is what comes after most surgeries.
 This is what you need if your parent has complex medical conditions requiring daily nursing assessment.
 Insurance is more likely to pay for skilled nursing because it's medical in nature.
 But there's a threshold.
 If your parent has recovered enough that they no longer need daily nursing assessment, even if they still need help getting dressed and bathing, they've "medically improved."
 This is insurance language for "we're done paying."
 You'll be told that they need custodial care now, not skilled care.

 Custodial care means help with daily living.
 A caregiver assists with bathing, dressing, meals, toileting.
 There's no nurse deciding whether to increase blood pressure medication or evaluating a new symptom.
 The staff are trained caregivers, not nurses.
 Most insurance won't pay for this.
-This is where families get shocked when they see the bill.
 Medicare doesn't cover custodial care at all.
 Medicaid covers it, but only if your parent's resources have been properly spent down.
-Private insurance sometimes covers a limited amount.
+According to Genworth's Cost of Care Survey, the national median cost for a private room in a nursing home is approximately $9,733 per month, while a semi-private room runs about $8,669 per month.
 Most of custodial care, most of the time, comes out of pocket.

 Some facilities provide both skilled and custodial care.
 Your parent might move from one unit to another as their needs change.
 Others are custodial-only.
 Understanding this matters when you're evaluating what care your parent actually needs and what you'll actually be able to afford.